UWPCE-PythonCert/PythonCertDevel/_sources/class_schedule/session_1_05.rst.txt

 Exercises:
 ----------

- * Exceptions LAB
+1. :ref:`exercise_exceptions`

+2. Optional: :ref:`exercise_exceptions_lab`

- * Update mailroom with Exceptions: :ref:`exercise_mailroom_exceptions`
+3. Update mailroom with Exceptions: :ref:`exercise_mailroom_exceptions`

 Post-class Activities
 =====================

 Finish the exercises

-* If you've done all that -- check out the collections module:
+* If you've done all that -- check out the collections module, there is a LOT of nifty stuff in there!

   - https://docs.python.org/3/library/collections.html